lucasurzedo/lucasurzedo/README.md

 ### Hi there, I'm Lucas 👋

 Welcome to my GitHub profile.
-I am a Computer Science student at UFOP.
+I am a Bachelor in Computer Science.
 Worked on the Any.JS project, a RESTful general-purpose computing middleware for cloud environments.

-Currently I'm working at Tembici as DataOps Engineer using techonologies such as Google Cloud Plataform, Terraform and other tools.
+Currently I'm working at Tembici as DataOps Engineer using techonologies such as Google Cloud Plataform, Terraform, GitOps and other tools.

 ### 💻 Worked on
 - <a href="https://github.com/lucasurzedo/Any.JS/">Any.JS: A RESTful general-purpose computing middleware for cloud environments</a>.